• Skip to main content

 NOTE: No matter which type of flour you use, always measure it correctly for the best results!

-In addition to the flour, you’ll need unsweetened apple cider (see below for more information about this ingredient), oil, vanilla, sugar, a flax egg, baking soda, baking powder, salt, cinnamon and nutmeg.
+In addition to the flour, you'll need unsweetened apple cider, oil, vanilla, sugar, a flax egg, baking soda, baking powder, salt, cinnamon and nutmeg.

 Image showing all the ingredients needed to make baked gluten-free apple cider donuts, all ingredients are in separate bowls.